julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 Farmers from the Andes to the Balkans to the Mediterranean worked with this rhythm instinctively.

-For those building a garden from the ground up, timing was inseparable from plant choice — a foundation explored further in **[How to Start a Real Witch’s Garden: Powerful Traditional Plants](/witch-garden/)**, which documents historically used plants chosen for function rather than aesthetics.
+For those building a garden from the ground up, timing was inseparable from plant choice.
+This is explored further in **[How to Start a Real Witch’s Garden: Powerful Traditional Plants](/witch-garden/)**, which documents historically used plants chosen for function rather than aesthetics.

 ---